projectara/greybus-spec/source/module_info.rst

 This descriptor describes a CPort implemented within the Module.
 Each CPort is associated with one of the Module's interfaces, and has an ID unique for that interface.
-Every CPort defines the protocol used by the AP Module to interact with the CPort.
+Every CPort defines the Protocol used by the AP Module to interact with the CPort.
 A special control CPort shall be defined for every interface, and shall be defined to use the *Control Protocol*.
 The Cport Descriptor is defined in Table :num:`table-cport-descriptor`.
-The details of these protocols are defined in the sections :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` below.
+The details of these Protocols are defined in the sections :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` below.